Variable coherence model for free-electron laser pulses

-The joint probability distributions discussed in section~\ref{statistics} B. are shown in figures~\ref{fig:JointHistoNum_lcls1} and ~\ref{fig:JointHistoInt_lcls1} for the LCLS-I case.
+The simulated joint probability distributions discussed in section 3.2 of the main document are shown in figure~\ref{fig:JointHisto_lcls1} for the LCLS-I case.
 Again we obtain similar results to the FLASH parameter set for both the sub-pulse number and intensities.
-We see in figure~\ref{fig:JointHistoNum_lcls1} that the joint probability distribution for the sub-pulse number demonstrates weak positive correlation for low coherence widths with a considerable bias towards the frequency domain.
-Then, as the coherence width increases, the strength of correlation increases along with it, while the overall number of sub-pulses decreases.
-In figure~\ref{fig:JointHistoInt_lcls1}, we find that the sub-pulse intensities between domains exhibit correlation in the same way that they did in the FLASH case, where we found that smaller intensities in time implied a greater likelihood of higher intensities in frequency, particularly for intermediate coherence widths.
+We see in figure~\ref{fig:JointHisto_lcls1} (a-d) that the joint probability distribution for the sub-pulse number demonstrates weak positive correlation for low coherence widths.
+Here as well, we attribute the bias of the distribution center towards the frequency domain to our choice of a higher prominence criterion in time in our sub-pulse detection -- see section 2.2 of the main document.
+As the coherence width increases, the strength of correlation increases along with it, while the overall number of sub-pulses decreases.
+In figure~\ref{fig:JointHisto_lcls1} (e-h), we find that the sub-pulse intensities between domains exhibit correlation in the same way that they did in the FLASH case, where we found that smaller intensities in time implied a greater likelihood of higher intensities in frequency, particularly for intermediate coherence widths.

-The joint probability distributions for the LCLS-II case are shown in figures~\ref{fig:JointHistoNum_lcls2} and~\ref{fig:JointHistoInt_lcls2}.
-The sub-pulse number distributions in figures~\ref{fig:JointHistoNum_lcls2} exhibit considerable positive correlation for all coherence widths shown, and they demonstrate a very slight bias towards the frequency domain.
-For the sub-pulse intensity distributions shown in figures~\ref{fig:JointHistoInt_lcls2}, we find that the coherence width has relatively little effect on the sub-pulse intensities between domains, as the sub-pulse intensities tend to cluster very close to their asymptotic values regardless of the coherence width, as demonstrated in figure~\ref{fig:lcsl2_intdist}.
+The simulated joint probability distributions for the LCLS-II case are shown in figure~\ref{fig:JointHisto_lcls2}.
+The sub-pulse number distributions in figure~\ref{fig:JointHisto_lcls2} (a-d) exhibit considerable positive correlation for all coherence widths shown.
+For the sub-pulse intensity distributions shown in ~(e-h), we find that the coherence width has relatively little effect on the sub-pulse intensities between domains, as the sub-pulse intensities tend to cluster very close to their asymptotic values regardless of the coherence width, as demonstrated in figure~\ref{fig:lcsl2_intdist}.